2026 Update

 The Fragility of "No-Code"

-No-code tools are brilliant for rapid prototyping and initial MVPs, but they critically lack the Exception Handling required for enterprise-grade operational stability.
-When a critical webhook fails in platforms like Zapier or Make.com, it often just ceases to function silently.
-Should an API rate limit be aggressively enforced, valuable data can be irrevocably lost.
-There’s no inherent mechanism for intelligent retries, no strategic backoff, and frequently, no immediate, actionable alerting to stakeholders.
+No-code tools excel at rapid prototyping and initial MVPs, but they critically lack the Exception Handling required for enterprise-grade operational stability.
+When a mission-critical webhook fails in platforms like Zapier or Make.com, it frequently ceases to function silently.
+Should an API rate limit be aggressively enforced by a vendor like LinkedIn Ads or Salesforce Marketing Cloud, valuable data can be irrevocably lost without explicit notification.
+There’s no inherent mechanism for intelligent retries, no strategic backoff, and frequently, no immediate, actionable alerting routed to relevant stakeholders.

 Building for Stability